-Disability pension: The pension is 30% of the insured's average earnings plus 1% for each 50-week period of contributions exceeding 500 weeks.
+Disability pension: 30% of the insured's average earnings plus 1% for each 50-week period of contributions exceeding 500 weeks is paid.

 Average earnings are based on the insured's 10 best years of earnings in the last 15 years or the number of years worked if less than 10.